Regression Based Expected Shortfall Backtesting: Introduction

 \section{Introduction}

-Through the transition from Value at Risk (VaR) to Expected Shortfall (ES) as the primary market risk measure in the Basel Accord \citep{Basel2016}, there is a great demand for reliable methods for estimating, forecasting and backtesting the ES.
-Formally, the ES at level $\tau \in (0,1)$ is defined as the mean of the returns smaller than the respective $\tau$-quantile (the VaR), where $\tau$ is usually chosen to be 2.5\% as stipulated by the Basel Accord.
-The ES is introduced into the banking regulation because it overcomes several shortcomings of the VaR, such as not being coherent and its inability to capture tail risks beyond the $\tau$-quantile \citep{Artzner1999,Danielsson2001,Basel2013}.
-In contrast to estimation and forecasting of ES where most of the existing models for the VaR can easily be adapted and generalized to the ES, such a generalization is unfortunately not as straight-forward for backtesting of ES forecasts \citep{Emmer2015}.
+Through the transition from Value at Risk (VaR) to Expected Shortfall (ES) as the primary market risk measure in the Basel Accords \citep{Basel2016, Basel2017}, there is a great demand for reliable methods for estimating, forecasting and backtesting the ES.
+Formally, the ES at level $\tau \in (0,1)$ is defined as the mean of the returns smaller than the respective $\tau$-quantile (the VaR), where $\tau$ is usually chosen to be 2.5\% as stipulated by the Basel Accords.
+The ES is introduced into the banking regulation because it overcomes several shortcomings of the VaR, such as being not coherent and its inability to capture tail risks beyond the $\tau$-quantile \citep{Artzner1999,Danielsson2001,Basel2013}.
+In contrast to estimation and forecasting of ES where most of the existing models for the VaR can easily be adapted and generalized to the ES, such a generalization is not as straight-forward for backtesting ES forecasts \citep{Emmer2015}.
 In general, backtesting of a risk measure is the process of testing whether given forecasts for this risk measure are correctly specified, which is carried out by comparing the history of the issued risk forecasts with the corresponding realized returns.
-The primary reason for the difficulty to directly backtest ES is its non-elicitability and non-identifiability \citep{Weber2006, Gneiting2011b, Fissler2016, Fissler2016b} as consequently, there is no analog to the hit sequence which is the natural identification function of quantiles and which lies at the heart of most VaR backtests. \footnote{See \cite{Yamai2002, Kerkhof2004, Carver2013, Acerbi2014, Emmer2015, Ziegel2016, Fissler2016b, Nolde2017} for the ongoing discussion on backtestability of the ES.}
+The primary difficulty in directly backtesting ES is its non-elicitability and non-identifiability \citep{Weber2006, Gneiting2011, Fissler2016, Fissler2016b} as consequently, there is no analog to the hit sequence which is the natural identification function of quantiles and which lies at the heart of almost all VaR backtests. \footnote{See \cite{Yamai2002, Kerkhof2004, Carver2013, Acerbi2014, Emmer2015, Ziegel2016, Fissler2016b, Nolde2017} for the ongoing discussion on backtestability of the ES.}